TheTrueRoy/CPSC-210-Project/README.md

 - As a user, I want to have the option to save the entire state of the application to file
 - As a user, I want the option to reload that state from file and resume exactly where I left off at some earlier time

+# Instructions for Grader

+- You can reload the state of my application by clicking the load button at the bottom of the viewport.
+- You can save the state of my application by clicking the save button at the bottom of the viewport.
+- You can locate my visual component by clicking on a card and looking at its details.
+The visual component is the two squares displayed next to the name.
+They change color based on rarity and condition respectively.
+- You can generate the first required action related to adding Xs to a Y by opening a deck and clicking either of the sort buttons (labelled A->Z and Z->A respectively).
+This sorts the deck by name.
+- You can generate the second required action related to adding Xs to a Y by opening a deck and clicking on a card within (From the upper right).
+Then click the remove card from deck button.
+It should remove the card from the deck.

+## For more clear instructions on navigating the UI, here's an example you could follow to get a feel for it

+- First, you'll want to load the data stored in file by clicking the large "Load" button at the bottom of the frame
+- Next, click on the deck named "Beans" and then the card labelled as "Big Bean" in the upper right corner of the viewport (not to be confused with the bottom middle instance).
+- This should display information and actions in the bottom right corner of the view port relating to the card, including two visual indicators for the condition and rarity.
+Scrolling through the other cards in the deck, you can see how they change colors between cards.
+The first shows rarity and will be one of four colors.
+The second shows condition and will appear as some color between pink and black with pink representing better condition.
+- Now, with the big bean selected once more (or any other card, but for the sake of detail), you can now click the "remove from deck" button and watch as it disappears.
+- Now, save the deck in this state.
+- Click on Python in the bottom middle section of the page without deselecting the deck.
+- In the bottom right corner again, click the "add to deck" button and watch as it appears.
+Now, if you click the load button once more, it should remove the python card from the deck.
+- This functionality can be verified by closing and reopening the app before loading once more.
+- Now, open the snake deck by clicking on the button in the upper middle labelled as snake.
+- Try out both of the sorting buttons by clicking either and watching as the deck reorients itself (or not, if it's already sorted)
+- If you want to create a new deck or card to test something, simply fill in all the fields in the specified menu and click the button.
+Deck creator wants a string.
+Card creator wants an arbitrary string for name, one of "Common", "Uncommon", "Rare", "Mythic" for rarity, a double between 0 and 10 for condition, a positive integer or 0 mana cost, and another arbitrary string for card type.
+(None of which are case-sensitive).